barentsen/boilerplates/README.md

 boilerplates
 ============

-Boilerplates I use for various languages
+This repository contains template files I use for various languages.